radicalloop/rename-files-num-shellscript/README.md

 # rename-files-num-shellscript
-Shell script to rename files in a directory numerically, based on file's modified date-time.
+(Linux only) Shell script to rename files in a directory numerically, based on file's modified date-time.

+Just place `rename-files.sh` inside the directory whose files need to be renamed, give proper permissions to it, and run it from the terminal.

+- `chmod 0777 rename-files.sh`

+- `./rename-files.sh`